Find Grad Schools

 6% Racial-Ethnic Minorities*

 The 20th most popular school in the country for instructional media majors who are seeking their graduate certificate is Appalachian State University.
 Each year, around 20,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,242 per year, while in-state graduate students, on average, pay $4,839 per year.
-During the 2020-2021 academic year, 16 people received their graduate certificate in instructional media from Appalachian State.
-Around 6% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+During the most recent year for which we have data, 16 people received their graduate certificate in instructional media from Appalachian State.
+Of these students, 76% were women and 6% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to instructional media that offer graduate certificates.